Indonesian Air Force: Reform era (1998–present)

 In 1999, the Indonesian military staged a military intervention in East Timor following an independence referendum.
 The result was that more than 1,500 civilians were killed and 70 percent of Dili's infrastructure razed.
+As the Indonesian military withdraws from East Timor, the Air Force sent a flight of BAE Hawk 109/209s to the El Tari Airport in Kupang, West Timor to cover the withdrawal.
+On two occasions in September 1999, the Hawks were sent to intercept Australian military aircraft that were intruding Indonesian airspace.

-In response, the United States and the European Union both imposed arms embargoes.
+In response to the crisis, the United States and the European Union both imposed arms embargoes.
 Although the European Union chose not to renew its ban in 2000, the United States did not lift its embargo until November 2005.
 During this embargo, the Indonesian government turned to Russia to supply them with arms including fighters, helicopters, missiles, radars and other equipment.

 In 2002, the Indonesian Air Force conducted operations against separatists, such as the Free Aceh Movement (Gerakan Aceh Merdeka (GAM)) and Free Papua Movement (Organisasi Papua Merdeka (OPM)).
 In the conflict with GAM in Aceh, the Indonesian Air Force utilised OV-10Fs for counter-insurgency actions along with BAe Hawk 53 and 209.

+The 51st Air Squadron, which at the time operated the Aeronautics Defense Aerostar unmanned aerial vehicles, provided aerial reconnaissance for the manhunt of Santoso (alias Abu Wardah) and several other members of the East Indonesia Mujahideen in the highlands of Poso Regency, Central Sulawesi during the Operation Tinombala in July 2016.

-On 27 September 2024, TNI-AU is planning to establish a Space Unit to secure national airspace, though it will take time due to high costs and complex preparations.
+On 27 September 2024, Indonesian Air Force is planning to establish a Space Unit to secure national airspace, though it will take time due to high costs and complex preparations.
 The Air Force is focused on regulatory, organizational, and resource preparation, recognizing the strategic importance of space in national defense.
+The National Air Operation Command Space Unit (Satuan Antariksa Koopsudnas) was established on 29 January 2026.